Jinwidae

-Jinwidae was an organization of the Imperial Korean Army established in September 1895 by Gojong of Korea when he knew that Hullyeondae was part of the assassination of Empress Myeongseong.
+Jinwidae was an organization of the Imperial Korean Army established in September 1895 by Gojong of Korea when he knew that Hullyŏndae was part of the assassination of Empress Myeongseong.

 History

 Jinwidae was a force deployed in the countryside.
 At first, two battalions were formed.
 One was deployed in Jeonju, and the other one was deployed in Pyongyang.
 One battalion included less than 500 men, including the officers.
 In 1897, 10,000 Won was deployed for Jinwidae.
 In July 1900, Jinwidae was reassigned with 6 regiments.
 Jibangdae, which comprised an old-style army, joined Jinwidae in September 1900.
 By August 1901, Jinwidae had 6 regiments of 18 battalions which is 18,000 men in total.
 1 Regiment included about 2,000 men.

 However, after Russo-Japanese War ended with the victory of Empire of Japan, Jinwidae was shrinking in Numbers.
 Eighteen battalions shrank to 8 battalions, making it less than 3,000 men.